forax/hello-specializ/README.md

 If you are curious about what the u-opcodes are, you can look at this video https://www.youtube.com/watch?v=SPhJs4KpJBM
-If you found that the last part use to many interfaces, you are not alone !
+If you found that the last part use too many interfaces, you are not alone !

 ## How to compile it
 Just compiles the two files (with ASM as a dependency for Dumper.java)